friend-of-data/Java-Learning/README.md

 There is certain naming convention in Java.
 Packages are normally named in lower case, classes PascalCase case and methods lowerCamelCase.

 VisualStudio can be used to edit Java code.
 After running/ compiling, the package will be a higher hierarchy, under which there will be .Java and .Class file.
+## 2. Public modifier
+In java, public is a access modifier that defines the accessibility of something (class, methods, variables).